Distinguishing Features of this opportunity are…

 A) License to practice as a Professional Engineer (PE) in New York State; OR

-Possession of a valid New York State Driver’s license or otherwise demonstrate ability to meet the transportation needs of the job.
+Possession of a valid New York State Driver’s license or otherwise demonstrate the ability to meet the transportation needs of the job.

 The minimum qualifications for Public Health positions are mandated under New York State Health Code, Rules and Regulations (NYCRR) Title 10, Part 11.

 Participation in Public Health emergency preparedness drills and responses may be required.
-Select immunizations may be required at time of appointment or at any time throughout the course
+Select immunizations may be required at time of appointment or at any time throughout the course of employment according to New York State Department of Health or other oversight agency requirements.

 Qualified candidates may submit their application and resume, by mail or in person as follows: